 The Village was not on the state noncompliance list.
+Management represented that the District did not enter into any contracts that utilized state funds.

 PRIOR-YEAR COMMENTS

 15. Obtain and report management's representation as to whether any prior-year suggestions, exceptions, recommendations, and/or comments have been resolved.